Easquel/WaveDM/README.md

 # Acknowledgment
-This code is based on [PatchDM](https://github.com/IGITUGraz/WeatherDiffusion)
+This code is heavily based on [PatchDM](https://github.com/IGITUGraz/WeatherDiffusion).